metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 ## Ravens @ Steelers

 Need to pay attention as to how Baltimore's defense was able to take over this game.

+***

+## Chiefs @ Broncos

+Patrick Mahomes with another fantastic throw leading to a surprise touchdown.
+Chiefs are running up points against the Broncos early.